ronnyml/snowplow-wiki/technical-documentation/1-trackers/javascript-tracker/1-General-parameters-for-the-Javascript-tracker-v1.md

 [**HOME**](Home) > [**SNOWPLOW TECHNICAL DOCUMENTATION**](Snowplow technical documentation) > [**Trackers**](trackers) > [**JavaScript Tracker**](Javascript-Tracker) > General parameters

+This page refers to version 1 of the Snowplow JavaScript Tracker.
+Click [here] [general-parameters-v2] for the corresponding documentation for version 2.

 <a name="general" />
 ## 2. General parameters